ziadasem/modern-cpp-crash-course/1.1- Chapter 1 Modern C++ Crash Course/README.md

 it is clear that the assignment of a through aRef is translated into two instructions, let's see what are these instructions:

-1. mov the value in the address ` [rbp-8]` which is the address of aRef and this value is the address of `a`.
+1. mov the value in the address ` [rbp-8]` which is the address of aRef and this value is the address of `a` to `rax`.
 Note this `[]` represents the indirect memory addressing. the following table will visualize the memory and registers after this instruction is executed

 | variable | address | value   |
 |----------|---------|---------|